mdaquin/EGNN/Readme.md

 ## Dataset description

-The dataset is derived from the study by the Pascale et al. (2024)  [[1]](#1) and Pascale et al. (2023)[[3]](#3), which explores the orbital ordering (OO) patterns in KBF$_3$ perovskites, where B represents transition metals such as Sc, Ti, Fe, and Co.
+The dataset is derived from the study by the Pascale et al. (2024)  [[1]](#1) and Pascale et al. (2023)[[3]](#3), which explores the orbital ordering (OO) patterns in KBF<sub>3</sub> perovskites, where B represents transition metals such as Sc, Ti, Fe, and Co.
-The research employs quantum mechanical methods, specifically a Gaussian-type basis set with the B3LYP hybrid functional with the CRYSTAL17 code, to analyze the partial occupancy of the t$_2$g *d* orbitals in these materials.
+The research employs quantum mechanical methods, specifically a Gaussian-type basis set with the B3LYP hybrid functional in the CRYSTAL17 code, to analyze the partial occupancy of the t<sub>2</sub>g *d* orbitals in these materials.
 By modeling a 40-atom supercell, the study identifies 162 distinct classes of equivalent OO configurations for each fluoroperovskite.
 The findings indicate that the energy differences among these configurations are minimal, ranging from 1 to 2 millielectronvolts per formula unit, suggesting that multiple configurations may coexist at room and even low temperatures.
-Additionally, a linear model of 10 parameters considering the relative orbital order in adjacent sites effectively reproduces the energy hierarchy (MAE of 92 $\mu$E$_h$ for this dataset) within the full set of configurations, implying its potential applicability for studying OO in larger supercells.
+Additionally, a linear model of 10 parameters considering the relative orbital order in adjacent sites effectively reproduces the energy hierarchy (MAE of 92 micro E<sub>h</sub> for a range of) within the full set of configurations, implying its potential applicability for studying OO in larger supercells.

 The dataset contains the following sheets: